Beautiful, feathery plumes of creamy-white flowers on tall, elegant stems — perfect for shaded borders, woodland gardens, and moist areas.

 - Do not cover seeds — they need light to germinate.

-- Mist gently to maintain moisture.
+- Mist gently to maintain consistent moisture and HIGH humidity (use a dome)

 Post Germination Care: